EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Several details of wood anatomy, including the presence of chambered crystals in the axial parenchyma, are common in this group (Carlquist 2002c), although they may properly be features of Fagales as a whole.

 The pollen of Betulaceae and Juglandaceae in particular is rather like that of the fossil Normapolles type, and they all have a granular exine infratectum (e.g. Doyle 2009); see Christopher (1979) and Batten (1980) for the classification of these grains, also papers in Rev. Palaeobot.
 Palynol.
 35(2-3).
 1981.
 Batten (1989; see also Clarke et al. 2011) was cautious about the organismal connections of these grains, not all of which may have come from members of Fagales, and the grains did not always seem to him to be of wind-pollinated plants (Batten 1981).
 As he observed, "In due course it may be reasonable to refine the Normapolles as a distinct pre-juglandalean/myricalean order for plants which produced pollen grains of the Trudipollis-Oculipollis type and morphologically comparable forms" (Batten 1989: p.
 19), and he even thought that Betulaceae, for instance, might not have Normapolles-producing ancestors.
-The grains have also been compared with those of Urticaceae and relatives and Proteaceae (Batten 1981).
+Further confusing the issue, Larson-Johnson (2015) placed a number of fossils purportedly of Normapolles-producing plants outside crown-group Fagales.
 Odd character combinations in pollen of late Campanian/early Maastrichtian age ca 70.6 m.y.a. have even been explained as the result of hybridization (Hofmann et al. 2011).
+Normapolles-type grains have also been compared with those of Urticaceae and relatives and Proteaceae (Batten 1981), while Feuer (1991) did not find much similarity between the pollen of many extant members of this clade.

 There is much variation in Normapolles-producing fossil flowers (see Friis et al. 2006a, especially 2011: e.g. chap.
 14.6.6, Fig. 20.6, etc.).
 The flowers are usually perfect and with a simple, undifferentiated perianth.
 In Bedellia staminate flowers only are known, and these have two five-parted perianth whorls; Caryanthus has a four-parted perianth with six stamens in two groups of three (Sims et al. 1999: Table 2).
 Normanthus, from the late Cretaceous of Portugal, has five quincuncial perianth members that alternate with the stamens, and there are two collateral carpels with separate and quite long styles; the placentation is described as being parietal, with one ovule/carpel (Schönenberger et al. 2001b).
 Endressianthus has imperfect flowers, with four stamens alternating with the perianth members in the staminate flowers (Friis et al. 2003a), while Dahlgrenianthus has five stamens opposite the perianth members and a superior ovary with short, more or less separate styles (Friis et al. 2006a).
 As with other fossil Fagales (see above), relating these fossils to extant families is a challenge.